 Though considered a generally healthy breed, the Shikoku is prone to hereditary and congenital conditions that can adversely affect his health — not to mention your family’s budget.
 Some of the conditions and illnesses Shikokus are prone to include knee problems such as luxating patellas; and hip problems such as hip dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Shikoku inherits anything more than a desire to chase anything that moves, you’re covered.